jh-evans/readthedocs/docs/source/on_failure.rst

 Program Resources
 -----------------

 Programming is about managing resources.
-And because they are external to your program, and not within your control, changes to them can break any assumptions you have built into your code.
+And because they are external to your program, and not within your control, external changes can break your code.
 A file write that has always worked may mysteriously start failing in production.
 You run some tests locally and everything is OK.
-Looking at your code you can see no reason why it should fail.
-You run your test rig in production and it fails.
+Looking at your code you see no reason why it should fail.
+You run your tests in production and they fail.
 You look at the disk and discover it has been marked as read-only since the last reboot.

+When code fails we must keep in mind that code runs in a context, as one component of a larger system.
+This is one reason why test outcomes from local and production environments can yield confusing results.
+As a rule of thumb if code works locally but not in some other enviornment, it is worth finding out what it is in the other *environment* that is different.

 Notes
 -----